-September 19, 2014: The iPhone undergoes its biggest upgrade — both figuratively and literally — since the first generation iPhone with its iPhone 6 and iPhone 6 Plus handsets.
+September 19, 2014: The iPhone undergoes its biggest upgrade — both figuratively and literally — since the original, with the launch of the iPhone 6 and iPhone 6 Plus handsets.

 The iPhone 6 brings a new 4.7-inch form factor, while the iPhone 6 Plus boasts a massive 5.5-inch design.
-While the previous generation iPhone 5 had been slightly taller than its 3.5-inch predecessors, the iPhone 6 generation is the first time Apple abandons that strategy and decides to take on the big-screen Android phablets.
+The previous-generation iPhone 5 measured only slightly taller than its 3.5-inch predecessors.
+But with the iPhone 6, Apple abandons that strategy for the first time to take on big-screen Android “phablets.”

 Tim Cook’s vision for the iPhone

-While Tim Cook had been Apple CEO for the launch of the iPhone 4s, 5 and 5s, the iPhone 6 generation of handsets felt very much like Cook’s vision for the product line — rather than necessarily being a continuation of Jobs’.
-Since introducing the iPad mini in late 2012, Cook had made clear that he was willing to introduce new screen sizes of device to fit what rivals were doing.
+While Tim Cook had been Apple CEO for the launch of the iPhone 4s, 5 and 5s, the iPhone 6 handsets felt very much like his vision for the product line rather than a continuation of Steve Jobs’ approach.
+Since introducing the iPad mini in late 2012, Cook made clear that he was willing to introduce new screen sizes to counter rivals’ devices.

-Where Jobs had insisted that 3.5-inches was the perfect size of a phone, the iPhone 6 showed Cook responding to other competitive options on the market by vastly expanding the size of the iPhone.
-Part of this came down to a renewed push into Asian markets, particularly in China, where the “phablet” form factor was popular.
+Previously, Jobs insisted that 3.5 inches was the perfect size for a phone.
+But the iPhone 6 showed Cook responding to competitors by vastly expanding the size of Apple’s smartphones.
+Part of this came down to a renewed push into Asian markets, particularly China, where the phablet form factor enjoyed enormous popularity.

-At the same time that the iPhone 6 was making waves, Cook announced that Apple would be doubling its number of Apple stores in China, while pushing for a deal with China Mobile, the country’s largest mobile carrier.
+As the bigger iPhone 6 made waves, Cook said Apple would double the number of Apple stores in China.
+Cupertino simultaneously pushed for a deal with China Mobile, the Asian country’s largest mobile carrier.

-The new screen sizes weren’t the only change the new iPhones brought.
-They also included the obligatory faster processor, as well as upgraded cameras (with optical stabilization for the iPhone 6 Plus, improved LTE and Wi-Fi connectivity, longer battery life, and support for a near field communications-based mobile payments offering in the form of Apple Pay.
+Apple did not limit changes in the 2014 iPhone lineup to bigger screen sizes.
+The new iPhones also included the obligatory faster processor, as well as improved LTE and Wi-Fi connectivity, longer battery life and upgraded cameras (with optical stabilization for the iPhone 6 Plus).
+They also supported near-field-communications-based mobile payments in the form of Apple Pay.

-There was also a more slimline, curvaceous redesign of the handset, similar to the look of the iPad Air.
-In addition, the size of the handsets meant moving the power button to the side of the device, while — for the first time — the rear camera wasn’t flush to the phone, but caused a slight bump.
+The iPhone 6 also brought a more slimline, curvaceous design, similar to the look of the iPad Air.
+In addition, the size of the handsets meant moving the power button to the side of the device.

-The redesign of the iPhone was generally well received by both customers and critics.
-In the first three days on the market, the iPhone 6 and 6 Plus sold a massive 10 million units, which was especially impressive since (for the last time) China was not among the opening markets.
+The iPhone 6 redesign generally prompted good reviews, from customers as well as critics.
+In the first three days on the market, the iPhone 6 and 6 Plus sold a massive 10 million units.
+That proved especially impressive since (for the last time) China was not among the opening markets.

-Soon after launch, however, Apple suffered its “bendgate” scandal — when a few users reported that the larger size iPhone 6 Plus bent in the middle when too much pressure was put on it.
+Soon after launch, however, Apple faced the “Bendgate” scandal.
+A few users reported that the larger iPhone 6 Plus bent in the middle when too much pressure was put on it.

-The fuss only affected a small number of users, and seemingly didn’t damage sales, but Apple took steps to reinforce the iPhone’s design for the following year’s iPhone 6s and 6s Plus.
+The fuss only affected a small number of users, and seemingly didn’t damage sales.
+However, Apple took steps to reinforce the iPhone’s aluminum frame for the following year’s iPhone 6s and 6s Plus.

 Were you a fan of the iPhone 6?
 Which model, if any, did you buy?
 Leave your comments below.